The Arizona mortgage process, step by step.

 | Last 2 pay stubs | Confirms current income |

-| Last 2 bank / asset statements | Shows your down payment is real and seasoned |
+| Last 2 bank / asset statements | Shows where your down payment funds are coming from and confirms they've been in your account long enough to use |

 | Photo ID | Identity verification |